-I take L-methylfolate along with vitamin B12 by injection every 2 weeks, and have noticed that if I go longer than 2 weeks my thinking and my energy start to slow down.
+I take L-methylfolate along with vitamin B12 by injection every 2 weeks, and I’ve noticed that if I go longer than 2 weeks between shots, my thinking and my energy start to slow down.
 I also take omega-3’s, although I’m not sure if it’s actually helping me or not.

 Other options for treatment-resistant depression involve the application of energy to the brain; these are referred to as somatic treatments.
 Probably the best known is electroconvulsive therapy (ECT).
 ECT has been helpful for me in the past, but it’s difficult to manage on an outpatient basis, both because of the effects on memory and because you’re required to essentially have a babysitter on ECT days.